arnabhalder0101/MyProjectsinPython/README.md

-# interesting fact about for loop python while using range!-
+# interesting fact about for loop python while using range!
 x = 3
 for i in range(x):   # after reading once,  this line wouldn't be executed twice... only the content will be repeated. print(i)